 - Please ensure that you are using the Secret Key value and not the Secret ID, as this will trigger an error in the sync tool configurator.

 - We would recommend making note of this value after it has been created so that it can later be referenced and added to your configuration.

 - Download the Active Directory Sync Tool and install it on a domain-joined computer in your environment (we recommend against installing it on a Domain Controller, if possible).

-- Open the DNSFilter AD Sync Tool from the Start Menu and add the Secret Key supplied in step #4 above.
-You may also change the default frequency that the sync tool synchronizes any changes to your directory to DNSFilter.
+- Open the DNSFilter AD Sync Tool from the Start Menu and add the Secret Key value supplied in step #4 above.
+You may also change the default frequency so that the sync tool synchronizes any changes to your directory to DNSFilter.

 - For each Active Directory Domain that you wish to synchronize from, add a new entry to the Server List (on the AD server settings tab) and provide the following details: